Bajrangi Bhaijaan: Plot

 That night is a cricket match against Pakistan and India.
 The entire family watches it on TV, cheering for India, except Munni who cheers when Pakistan scores.
-When the Pakistani team wins the game, she dances and kisses their flag through TV.
+When the Pakistani team wins the game, she dances and kisses their flag on TV.
 Pawan approaches her and asks her if she is from Pakistan.
 After weeks of shaking her head to every Indian city, Munni finally nods yes.
 Pandey is furious.
 Being a Muslim was bad enough but since the girl is from Pakistan, he can no longer allow her to stay at their home.
 Pawan promises to hand her to the Pakistani embassy the next day.
 However, the embassy worker cannot allow her a visa without a passport.
-In Munni’s case, they don’t even know her real name so a visa allotment is impossible.
+In Munni's case, they don't even know her real name so a visa allotment is impossible.
 Moreover, a riot takes place in front of the embassy that closes all visa processing for a month.
-As the last resort, Pawan takes her to a travel agent at Pandey’s suggestion.
+As the last resort, Pawan takes her to a travel agent at Pandey's suggestion.
 The agent promises to take the little girl to the other side of the border and asks for one lakh rupees.
-Pawan and Rakisa give up the funds they had collected for their house to help Munni.
-The next day, Pawan reluctantly brings Munni to the travel agent’s office and leaves after a tearful farewell.
+Pawan and Rasika give up the funds they had collected for their house to help Munni.
+The next day, Pawan reluctantly brings Munni to the travel agent's office and leaves after a tearful farewell.
 On his way home, he notices a street vendor selling glittery bangles.
 He remembers that Munni liked them and buys one for her.
-However, on returning to the travel agent’s office, he finds out that he has been cheated.
+However, on returning to the travel agent's office, he finds out that he has been cheated.
 The agent has taken the little girl to a brothel and is about to sell her into prostitution.
 The otherwise composed Pawan loses his temper at the sight of the agent counting bills that he made from Munni.
 He throws the man out of the window and brings Munni home again.